supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L04_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 1. In the Azure DevOps portal, in the vertical navigational pane on the left side, in the **Pipelines** section, click **Pipelines**.
 1. On the **Recent** tab of the **Pipelines** pane, click the **PartsUnlimited** entry, on the **Runs** tab of the **PartsUnlimited** pane, select the most recent run, on the **Summary** pane of the run, scroll down to the bottom, in the **Jobs** section, click **Phase 1** and monitor the job until its successful completion.

-### Exercise 3: Remove the Azure DevOps billing

-In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

-#### Task 1: Remove the Azure DevOps billing

-In this task, you will remove pipeline billing to eliminate unnecessary charges.

-1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

-1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

-1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 #### Review

 In this lab, you learned how to convert classic pipelines into YAML-based ones and how to implement and use self-hosted agents.